-Links like these will work with the Multi-Search feature of the Combo Multisearch add-on as of version 1.21.
+Links like these will work with the Multi-Search feature of the Combo Multisearch add-on.
 Note that this only works with fields that are configured in the Multisearch section of the add-on, also operators in the URL won’t change how the search works.
 This is because the URL is simply preselecting the multi-search fields and submitting the search.

 It’s also possible to create a URL that filters on multiple fields with a syntax like this: